-Unfortunately, Benedetta couldn’t intercede on behalf of Bartolomea, as Benedetta was knee-deep in trouble herself so Bartolomea was figuratively thrown under the horse-drawn carriage after Benedetta abandons her to return to the convent.
+Unfortunately, Benedetta couldn’t intercede on behalf of Bartolomea, as Benedetta was knee-deep in trouble herself meaning that in the movie, Bartolomea was figuratively thrown under the horse-drawn carriage after Benedetta abandoned her to return to the convent.
 That is really Fecked up.

 In fact, Benedetta’s father also paid for the convent to initially take in Bartolomea (A gift to his daughter Benedetta for her birthday).
 See, I catch EVERYTHING!

-Nuns are some mean-ass B!tches for sure, and I remember a yardstick being slammed on my desk just for turning and smiling at another girl in class, because she did something cute and/or funny.
+UGH!!
+Nuns can be some mean-ass B!tches for sure, and I remember a yardstick being slammed on my desk just for turning and smiling at another girl in class because she did/said something cute and/or funny.

 But I digress.
 Suffice it to say that, I understand that life in the convent was the only life Benedetta knew.
 So despite Bartolomea wanting to continue her relationship with Benedetta, the unknown proved to be too much for the latter: A woman who was dealing with some serious Mental Health issues (she was Bat-Sh!t Crazy!) that even being ‘shielded’ by ‘God’s spiritual armor proved not to be enough to provide the emotional and spiritual courage required to face an unknown world that freedom from the church, offered.

 Believe me when I write that I am well aware of the fact that identifying Benedetta as “Bat-Sh!t Crazy” is cruel, but there was no way to diagnose mental illness back then so applying this century’s psycho/medical standards is rather useless.